 Who is a good candidate for TMS therapy?

-Good candidates for TMS therapy include individuals with treatment-resistant depression, anxiety disorders, PTSD, or ADHD, who have not found relief through traditional medications or therapies.
-This non-invasive option may provide significant benefits to eligible patients.
+Good candidates for TMS therapy include individuals suffering from depression, PTSD, anxiety, or ADHD, especially those who have not responded well to traditional treatments or are seeking an alternative, non-invasive option.

 What are the benefits of TMS for depression?